riparias/gbif-alert/INSTALL.md

 - [Redis](https://redis.io/)
 - Access to an [SMTP server](https://nl.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol) (for sending notification emails)

 While a manual installation is possible, we recommend using [Docker Compose](https://docs.docker.com/get-started/08_using_compose/) to install and run GBIF Alert.
 It will make your life much easier!
-So, read further, please!

 ## Run GBIF Alert through Docker Compose